 One of the best things about smoking wood is being able to match your chosen meat with the perfect wood.
 When you know that you’ve paired a strong wood like maple with a beautiful slow cooked meat like pork then you know you’ve become an accomplished BBQ smoking master.

-But it might strike you as odd that a lot of smoking recipes instruct you to soak your wood chips prior to chucking them in your smoker.
+But it might strike you as odd that a lot of smoker recipes instruct you to soak your wood chips prior to chucking them in your smoker.
 After all, you wouldn’t expect wet chunks to catch fire, would you?

 Despite this, it’s become conventional wisdom that soaked wood chips help enhance smoked meat flavors.
 But there is a lot of debate about wet wood vs dry.